 If your doctor failed to diagnose you or someone you love with cancer because they misread or misinterpreted the results of an imaging test, we encourage you to contact Power Rogers & Smith for an evaluation.

-Call Our Chicago Medical Misdiagnosis Lawyers
+Call Our Chicago Cancer Misdiagnosis Lawyers

-Cancer is a serious disease, and prognosis is more positive the sooner action is taken to treat it.
-Time is precious when a patient has cancer, so if your doctor failed to diagnose you or misdiagnosed you, we invite you to contact the Chicago misdiagnosis attorneys at Power Rogers & Smith today for a free evaluation of your legal rights and options.
+Cancer is a serious disease, and the prognosis is more positive the sooner action is taken to treat it.
+Time is precious when a patient has cancer, so if your doctor failed to diagnose you or misdiagnosed you, we invite you to contact the Chicago cancer misdiagnosis attorneys at Power Rogers & Smith today for a free evaluation of your legal rights and options.
 Should you retain us as your legal counsel, you will not have to pay us unless we secure a recovery on your behalf.